 Our flagship built-in model is the Island Gourmet Elite.
 It's a purpose-built, drop in and go unit that is perfect for stylish, contemporary outdoor kitchens.

 The other option is to take a standard freestanding BBQ without the legs and bolt it onto a surface.
-This may not be a sleek and stylish as an Island Gourmet, but it is a more than viable option for many.
+This may not be a sleek and stylish as an Island Gourmet, but it's a more than viable option for many and let's you enjoy a permanent built in BBQ experience without the fuss of building full made to sit outdoor cabinets.
 Let's have a look at the ins and outs of a BBQ built-in style.